sk8erdood/jekyll-now/_posts/2016-11-23-My-first-attempts-at-publishing-using-GitGub-Richie-Carr.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Mainly by focused listening and watching a demonstration.</td>
+    <td>Mainly by following all the steps i heard by listening and asking if i got stuck.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>The first set of instructions went well, although I managed to get confused when the program showed up a slightly different version of the information and I got distracted by menus that weren't relevant.

-This made me change my ways and I decided to take quick notes (on paper) so that I could remember the instructions in the correct order next time.
-This strategy helped me a lot, and the next process went really smoothly.</td>
+    <td>Whenever i became unsure and tried to fix it myself, sometimes i would click the wrong things which made my problem worse, especially when there were so many options on screen which made the task quite difficult.
+Finding a strategy to memorise what the teacher tells us during the demonstration could help me remember what to do.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Always be ready to make notes so that I don’t forget, and I can work better independently when things go a bit wrong...</td>
+    <td>Stop whatever i am doing if the teacher starts to demonstrate the next step so i don't miss out any steps because that could change everything if i missed something.
+This will help me work better alone and get on with the task quicker.</td>
   </tr>
 </table>